Skip to main content

 Sometimes you might not be sure when you lost your data, so you may need to check several backups to find a version that contains what you've lost and is still reasonably up to date.

-1. Pick a backup to check first and follow the instructions for If you want to recover specific Rems from a backup, stopping at step 9.
+1. Pick a backup to check first and follow the instructions in the If you want to recover specific Rems from a backup section, stopping at step 9 (after you have imported a backup).

-2. Remove all Rems from the temporary KB by choosing Settings > Account > Knowledge Base Settings > Advanced Settings > Delete all Rems.
+2. Remove all Rems from the temporary KB by choosing Settings > Profile > Account Deletion > Delete All Rems

-3. Repeat steps 5–9 above until you find the appropriate backup, then continue to steps 10–11.
+3. Repeat steps 5–9 above using different backup files until you find the appropriate backup, then continue to steps 10–11.

 Making a backup manually

-If you want to transfer the data in a Local Knowledge Base to a different computer or if you're feeling particularly paranoid, you can export your entire KB in the RemNote format by choosing Settings > Export and Backup > RemNote (Complete) and downloading the zip file.
-This backup doesn't include your RemNote settings and your Knowledge Base's name, but it includes everything else in your KB.
+If you went to transfer the data in a Local Knowledge Base to a different computer or if you're feeling particularly paranoid, you can export your entire KB in the RemNote format by choosing Settings > Export.
+Then select the Knowledge Base you want to backup, set the Format to Full RemNote (Complete), and click the Export button.

 The backup can later be restored using any of the methods described above in Restoring a backup.